 In the broader scheme of the industry, the Samsung Galaxy S21 Plus costs the same at launch as the $999 Apple iPhone 14 Pro ($799.99 at Amazon).
 As far as other alternatives go, Samsung’s own Galaxy Z Flip 4 ($944.45 at Amazon) makes flip phones a better buy than ever.
 It has the same internal power thanks to the Snapdragon 8 Gen 1 processor with a larger external display and solid camera loadout.

 You can also check out the Pixel 7 ($479.99 at Amazon) and Pixel 7 Pro ($526.86 at Amazon) if you’re looking for Google’s latest flagships.
 Both include new Tensor chips as well as the biggest camera updates yet.

 Do I like the Samsung Galaxy S21 Plus?
 Absolutely.
 Should you buy it?
 Well, that’s not so easy to say.

-The Galaxy S21 Plus is a side-ways step for Samsung’s roadmap, will little new to offer customers over last year’s Galaxy S20 series or even the S20 Fan Edition.
+The Galaxy S21 Plus is a side-ways step for Samsung’s roadmap, will little new to offer customers over the Galaxy S20 series or even the S20 Fan Edition.
 Hardware enthusiasts will be disappointed with the lack of bleeding-edge technology and odd downgrade this generation in order to bring the S21 series to a more affordable price point.

 The Galaxy S Plus lineage is as strong as ever, but the Galaxy S21 Plus is a tougher sell than in previous years.